 Of the four bacterial types (falciparum, malariae, ovale, vivax) falciparum is the most dangerous and leads to the death of about one in ten victims.
 However all types of malaria can potentially lead to death if the condition is left untreated too long.
 Death is also most likely if the sufferer is from a susceptible 'group' such as the very young, the elderly, or someone whose immune system is already compromised by illness.

-It is important to reiterate that the majority of the Dominican Republic is regarded as a LOW or NO RISK area with respect to malaria.
+at least It is important to reiterate that the majority of the Dominican Republic is regarded as a LOW or NO RISK area with respect to malaria.
 However there are some regions, particularly near the border with Haiti - which is well away from the typical tourist resorts - where a risk is acknowledged.
 Nevertheless you should still see your GP/MD for latest and best advice with repect to malaria and and medications that are advised, WELL BEFORE you depart on your trip.